DataDog/dd-agent/runbooks/sectigo-root-ca-rotation-2025/README.md

 This runbook provides automated scripts for both Linux and Windows that will:

 1. Download and install an updated certificate bundle
-2. Configure the agent to use your operating system's certificate store as a fallback
+2. Configure the Agent to use your operating system's certificate store as a fallback
 3. Restart the agent and verify connectivity

 ## Available Scripts